 The Queensland Government expects the cost of addressing these issues to rise significantly if they are not addressed now.

-This initiative is complementary to the High Priority Initiative for a National road maintenance strategy, which identifies road maintenance issues for national, state and local roads across Australia.
+This proposal is complementary to the Early-Stage Proposal for a National road maintenance strategy, which identifies road maintenance issues for national, state and local roads across Australia.